-In FY 2015, EDA invested 37.8% percent of all its funds in highly distressed areas, and the infrastructure and RLF funds invested in highly distressed areas are projected to generate \$519 million in private investment, based on recipient-estimated projections.
+In FY 2017, EDA invested 41.7% of all its PW and EAA funds, including RLFs, in highly distressed areas, which, according to recipient estimates, are projected to generate \$1.3 billion in private investment.

-Rural includes investments made to Indian tribes.
+^{}Rural includes investments made to Indian tribes.

-For an area to qualify as being highly distressed, one of the following criteria must be met: (a) a 24 month unemployment rate of at least 200 percent of the national average, (b) per capita income not more than 60 percent of the national average, or (c) a catastrophic disaster.
+^{}For an area to qualify as being highly distressed, one of the following criteria must be met: (a) a 24-month unemployment rate of at least 200 percent of the national average, (b) per capita income not more than 60 percent of the national average, or (c) a catastrophic disaster.

-U.S. Department of Defense reimbursable investments and disaster supplemental investments are not included in these calculations.
+^{}U.S. Department of Defense reimbursable investments and disaster supplemental investments are not included in these calculations.